-- 1. Place two of the character picture cards on two corners of the classroom.
+- 1. Place two of the character picture cards in two corners of the classroom.
 Tell students to walk to the character you name.
 Show as you give the instructions.
 Remind students they should not shout as they won't hear your instructions.
 After three or four rounds, change the characters. - 2.
 Decide on a way to represent each character.
-As you name each character, students have to show the correct representation.
+As you name each character, students have to show the correct representation. - 3.
+Students may be ready to say the names.
+Mime each character for students to say who it is.